Group Health Insurance

 10-14-2016 by Colleen King

-It's that time again, the Medicare Annual Election Period (AEP) where you can make changes to the plans that augment your Medicare--which one is best, which one will do the most for you, how do you decide?
+Oh boy, it's that time again, the Medicare Annual Election Period (AEP) where you can make changes to the plans that augment your Medicare--which one is best, which one will do the most for you, how do you decide?
 All of those blasted Medicare related commercials, what are you to believe?

 The Medicare AEP is when you can make changes to your Medicare Advantage plans or Part D drug plans.
 AEP starts October 15th, ends December 7th, with any changes you make taking effect January 1.
 This does not apply to Medicare Supplements, not sure why, but they are regulated differently--my opinion wasn't sought.
 We'll talk about that in another article.